 5. Failure to double check your work

 It’s so easy to get distracted while you’re baking, and a distracted baker often means something gets left out.
+And something left out can lead to a serious baking fail.
 Before anything goes in the oven (actually before anything even goes into a pan!) it’s wise to do two things:

 - Read thru the ingredients one last time to make sure all the guests have made it to the party.